-In a perfect world checking the safety rating of a vehicle would be your first consideration but we do not live in a utopia.
+In a perfect world, checking the safety rating of a vehicle would be your first consideration but we do not live in a utopia.
 In our world, vehicles are chosen based on how fast they go, how good they look and how utterly luxurious they are.

-However, it is not only our choice that is flawed, but vehicles also have imperfections that can present themselves over time.
+However, it is not only our choice that is flawed, but also vehicles have imperfections that can present themselves over time.
 Take seat belt buckles, for example, they are an integral part of our safety yet they can break pretty easily.

 No need to worry, we will help you out on this journey with our step by step guide.

-Acquire The Necessary Materials
+Acquire the Necessary Materials

 - i) Get a screwdriver set that has various screw heads so you don’t get stuck in the middle of your operation.

-Remember: If you are not sure that your seat belt buckle is repaired, REPLACE IT!
+Remember: If you are not sure if your seat belt buckle is repaired, REPLACE IT!
 You do not want to be responsible for a serious injury in an accident because your repair was faulty.

 1. Carefully Examine the Belt

-Before you begin solving the problem you have to check the belt for damage.
-If the belt has a cut or something stuck to it like gum or dirt particles you need to remove it.
-As these hindrances might cause the belt to break yet again.
+Before you begin solving the problem, you have to check the belt for damage.
+If the belt has a cut or something stuck to it like gum or dirt particles, you need to remove it as these hindrances might cause the belt to break yet again.